whitneyburton/portfolios/README.markdown

 * Individual Assessment
 * Required Project: Capstone Project
   * Should include points breakdown per project
-* At least one Blog Post - see below
+* At least one Blog Post with peer review - Open-Source or Technical from PD sessions.
 * Link to your PR for opensource contribution
 * Professional Development:
   * Description of your top three priorities in the job search and why
   * Action plan for how to overcome perceived barriers to the job search
-  * Completed blog post with peer review
   * Six cold outreach emails sent
 * The Plan
 * Community: